LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/how-programs-work/hello-world.rst

 #.
 Editor panel (2).
 Your code goes here.
 Click on a file to open it the
    editor.
 For most new projects, an ``index`` file will be created and opened by default.
 #.
 Console panel (3).
-Any output produced by the code in the editor will appear
+Any output produced by your code will appear in this
-   in this panel.
+   panel.
 The console also displays error messages, test results, and other information.
 #.
 If you are viewing someone else's project, you can *fork* the content (4)
    and store a copy of that project to your own account.
 This allows you to edit the files without changing the originals, and it lets you use other